• As low as $223/Night

 A dog-friendly bungalow with a studio layout, Kemp & Olive features a well-equipped kitchen, a flat screen TV, WiFi, cable, a shared washer & dryer, and a mini-split heating & air conditioning system for optimal temperature control.
 The outdoor area offers an outdoor shower, charcoal grille, an outdoor hose, and a backyard firepit – B.Y.O firewood and smores!!
 For your convenience, the bungalow has a cart for hauling your beach gear to and from the sand.

-Linens and cleaning are included in the rate.
+Linens and cleaning are supplied in the rate.
 Linens are supplied by an independent vendor (bed linens, bath towels, washcloths, sheets).
 Bed will be made when you arrive!

 Our awe-inspiring caretakers, Mike and Lisa, live close by and are as committed to your experience as we are.

-In addition to many local retail stores, fine and casual dining establishments and grocery stores, the bungalow is also close to many great local attractions including the charmingly remodeled Jennette's Pier (less than one mile away), the North Carolina Aquarium in Manteo, Jockey's Ridge, Tanger Outlet shopping, Bodie Island Lighthouse, Coquina Beach, and off-roading and fishing at Oregon Inlet.
+In addition to many local retail stores, fine and casual dining establishments and grocery stores, the bungalow is also close to many great local attractions including the gorgeously refreshed Jennette's Pier (less than one mile away), the North Carolina Aquarium in Manteo, Jockey's Ridge, Tanger Outlet shopping, Bodie Island Lighthouse, Coquina Beach, and off-roading and fishing at Oregon Inlet.

 There is a two-dog max., we do not allow cats, and we do not charge a pet fee.
 There is no smoking allowed in the bungalow.
 The bungalow is not handicap accessible.